-In complex turbulent dynamical systems, memory effects (e.g., autocorrelation) necessarily decay over time.
-Consequently, in Bayesian data assimilation, new observations of $\vx$ typically influence the state estimation of $\vy$ only over a finite time window \cite{andreou2024adaptive}.
-Within the ACI framework, this fact implies that the causal variable $\vy$ effectively and measurably influences the states of the effect variable $\vx$ only for a limited duration.
+In complex turbulent dynamical systems, memory effects (e.g., auto- and cross-correlations) necessarily decay over time.
+Consequently, in Bayesian data assimilation, new observations of $\vx$ typically influence the state estimation of $\vy$ only over a finite time window \cite{andreou2026adaptive}.
+Within the ACI framework, this fact implies that the causal variables $\vy$ effectively and measurably influence the states of the effect variables $\vx$ only for a limited duration.
 As a result, both the forward and backward CIRs are inherently finite in chaotic settings, enabling their rigorous mathematical treatment under a suitable formulation.

 Let $T>0$ be the length of the total period of available observations, and let $t\in[0,T]$ be the current time.
-For every future time $T'\in[t,T]$, which we refer to as a lagged observational time (as it lags behind $T$), we define the following state estimates: \begin{itemize} \item Complete smoother PDF, $p\big(\vyt\big|\vx(s\leq T)\big)$: The optimal state estimate of $\vyt$, conditional on all available data up to time $T$.
+For every future time $T'\in[t,T]$, which we refer to as a lagged observational time (since it lags behind $T$), we define the following two posterior state estimations: \begin{itemize} \item Complete smoother PDF, $p\big(\vyt\big|\vx(s\leq T)\big)$: The optimal state estimate of $\vyt$, conditioned on all available data up to time $T$.

-\item Lagged smoother PDFs, $p\big(\vyt\big|\vx(s\leq T')\big)$: A suboptimal state estimate, conditional only on the data up to the lagged observational time $T'$. \end{itemize} The statistical discrepancy between these PDFs can be intrinsically quantified through the relative entropy, akin to \eqref{eq:RE_filter_smoother}:
+\item Lagged smoother PDF, $p\big(\vyt\big|\vx(s\leq T')\big)$: Suboptimal state estimation, conditioned only on the data up to time $T'$. \end{itemize} The statistical discrepancy between these PDFs can be intrinsically quantified through the relative entropy, without loss of generality, akin to \eqref{eq:RE_filter_smoother}: